dwarfthe34/mtbotter_patch/README.md

 For more information see LICENSE in project's root directory.
 ## Notes

 This bot will strictly only connect to servers with a fully number IP address, I am working on patching that bug and it should be the seond to last one.
-There is also a bug so MtBotter cannot connect to servers that you are not running on your
+There is also a bug so MtBotter cannot connect to servers that have a firewall because it spams packets I have no idea how to fix this.
+That all being said I have one more thing I need to say:
-**own machine** I am working on this fast.
+# ***IF YOU WANT TO COMMIT TO THIS PROJECT PLEASE DO SO.***
+Since MtBotter is open-source you can commit to the project and help with the development of it.